ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/GitHub%20Settings.png)

 To learn about GitHub Notifications and how to manage your GitHub experience in general, we suggest you read **[Managing your notifications](https://help.github.com/en/articles/managing-your-notifications)**

 ### Watching vs Participating

 >So, the most confusing part is knowing when I am part of the conversation or just receiving comments from various issues that don't involve me.

 For each repository in GitHub you can select a participation setting.
 The setting you choose helps determine what kinds of notifications you receive.
-To see your watch settings for your GitHub repositories in your GitHub profile select settings > Notifications and the linked text "things you are watching" at the top right of the page.
+To see your watch settings for your GitHub repositories: in your GitHub profile select settings > Notifications and the linked text "things you are watching" at the top right of the page.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/GitHub%20Settings%20Watching.jpg)